 - Lot: 115698A

 A manufacturer can voluntarily recall their medication, or the Food and Drug Administration (FDA) can request or require that a manufacturer recalls a particular medication.

-Apace Packaging LLC has notified its distributors and customers by email and is arranging for return of all recalled product.
+International Laboratories has notified its distributors and customers by letter and is arranging for the return of all recalled products.

-What do I do if I think I have a recalled package of Eliquis?
+What do I do if I think I have a recalled package?

 Always inspect your medications, including all parts of the packaging and devices.
 If you ever notice your medication doesn’t look or smell right, contact the manufacturer or ask your pharmacist for more information.
 You can also notify the FDA’s MedWatch Reporting Program as they can conduct further necessary investigations.